 The Blood Lane waste water discharge permit was issued to a realtor on property owned by some one else.
 The permit was issued for a “retail store” with no further disclosure of what kind of store (speculation is that it is a Walmart) and no analysis of any potential effect on the Bitterroot River only a few thousand feet from the drainfield and no analysis of potential cumulative effects.
 This permit is in close proximity to Grantsdale Addition Subdivision .

-The District Court ruled in favor of BRPA and voided the permit, but the case is under appeal to the Montana Supreme Court.
+The District Court ruled in favor of BRPA and voided the permit.

 !!
 Judgment voiding Blood Lane (Walmart) permit !!